JFWooten4/free-markets/group/stellar/interleaving-sdex.md

 ---

+Stellar goals:

+# Goal Alignment

+> The Stellar Network should be secure and reliable, and should bias towards safety, simplicity, reliability, and performance over new functionality.

+## Reliable Safety

+## Execution/Routing Simplicity

+## Priotizing Performance

+raw inputs v conmpo

+## Transactional Efficiency

+> The Stellar Network should run at scale and at low cost to all participants of the network.

+cost of soroban is higher than classic

+same ass shit

+> the Stellar Network should support off-chain transactions, e.g. Starlight

+this is literally speedex sorta

+## Triplicate Implications

+> The Stellar Network should enable cross-border payments, i.e. payments via exchange of assets, throughout the globe, enabling users to make payments between assets in a manner that is fast, cheap, and highly usable.

+## Interoperability Standard

+> The Stellar Network should facilitate simplicity and interoperability with other protocols and networks.

+antithical to wierd propritary routing functions
+^ standardizing this would basically be communism forcing all permissionless devs to do the same ass shit

+## Global Simplicity

+> the Stellar Network should support an orderbook that values simplicity over functionality, and one that primarily serves to enable cross-border payments.

+> The Stellar Network should enable users to **easily** exchange their non-Stellar based assets to Stellar-based assets, and vice versa.
+_[emphasis added]_

+> The Stellar Network should make it easy for developers of Stellar projects to create highly usable products.

+highly usable doesn't mean DEX aggregators
+"The Stellar Network" doesn't mean a centralized router on Soroban, despite upgradability <-- ONLY REFERENCE TO SOROBAN UPGRADABILITY

+## Liquidity Mandate

+> In support of this, the Stellar Network should facilitate liquidity as a means to enabling cross-border payments.

+not fucking possible if fragmented refer to forex broker ECN model v. `var` accounts

+## Values Contemplation

+> The Stellar Network should support decentralization wherever possible, but not at the expense of the majority of its values.

+sum up with "if we really support [egalitarianism](EXCLUSIVE_VALUES_HREF to https://github.com/stellar/stellar-protocol/blob/master/core/README.md#stellar-network-goals) and everyone participating on the [same playing field](https://www.youtube.com/watch?v=iIMgaUyiEho&list=PLWUFvhKuc_5tD62OdZIv3HUaf4eBaQzG8), then might we contemplate further the competative advantages of interleaving the SDEX with native AMMs? 💭

+The Stellar Network should make it easy for developers of Stellar projects to create highly usable products.

+---

 ## Uniqueness of SDEX
 ^need to establish how fucked up the system is first Special because it is the only real distributed order book, reference